PaulKinlan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 ## What next?

 I think it was worth it.
-The element is now 7917 bytes vs 11700 bytes which is roughly 33% smaller, so I am happy.
+The element is now 7917 bytes vs 11700 bytes which is roughly 33% smaller (gzipped it's 2792 bytes vs 3642), so I am happy for now (although I think I can do better).
 I also now have a process that I can use across my other elements and everything is encapsulated into this one package.

 I backed myself into a corner with my choice of inlining the CSS and HTML but I